 Optrel Crystal 2.0 welding helmet is equipped with the latest Crystal Lens 2.0 technology that permits the welder to vividly inspect the things at hand before and after the welding mechanism.
 These welding helmets are medium-sized, so they go light on the head, meaning that you won’t experience any symptoms of headache if you wear them for long working hours.
 In comparison to other welding helmets, these helmets are quite pricey but come in the best quality.

 Autopilot mode adjusted between 4 to 12 facilitates the automatic conversion of brightness and focus according to the requirements.
 To lessen the pressure on the eyes, one can activate the twilight mode.
-The best feature of this helmet is that it provides the welder with authority to alter the lens according to the surroundings meaning that the welder can change the lens when working outdoors or during the night accordingly.
+The best feature of this helmet is that it provides the welder with the authority to alter the lens according to the surroundings meaning that the welder can change the lens when working outdoors or during the night accordingly.
 Surprise your welder friend with this incredible helmet today!

 - Bodyweight: 1.72 pounds